renovatebot/renovate/docs/usage/config-overview.md

 If an Organization installs Renovate with "Selected repositories" then we assume the organization wants all of the selected repositories onboarded (even forked repositories), so `forkProcessing` is set to `true`.

+### Inherited config

+The Mend Renovate app will automatically apply inherited config to all installed repositories in an organization when the following conditions are met:

+1. A repository called `renovate-config` exists in the same organization and has the Mend Renovate app installed.
+(Onboarding not necessary)
+2. The file `org-inherited-config.json` is detected in the `renovate-config` repository.

+Unlike with the Self-hosted application, the values of the `inheritConfigFileName` and the `inheritConfigRepoName` cannot be changed in the Mend Renovate app.

+To avoid wasted API calls to check for the existence of inherited config file, `inheritConfig` will be applied to all relevant repositories when a commit is made to add or modify the `inheritConfig` file.
+It is important to note that the `inheritConfig` file will not be detected if the Mend Renovate app is not installed on the `renovate-config` repository at the time of adding or changing the file.

 ### Default presets

 The Mend Renovate app automatically adds the `mergeConfidence:all-badges` preset to the `extends` array.